Se habla español

 Tire Classification

-Tire manufacturers and tire retailers use general classifications to categorize tire types.
+Tire manufacturers and retailers use general classifications to classify tire types.
 Terms like “all-season tires,” “all-weather tires,” “winter tires,” “summer tires,” and “rain tires” are examples of tire classifications.
-While tire manufacturers group their tire styles per actual performance attributes, the groupings are arbitrary.
+While tire manufacturers group their tire styles according to actual performance attributes, the groupings are arbitrary.
 One tire manufacturer may design a tire optimized for wet and dry conditions and call it a summer tire.

 Another manufacturer could have a product with the same performance characteristics and market it as an “all-season tire.”
 There is no way to tell exactly how a tire will perform or how a tire manufacturer classified a particular model just by looking at the tread, sidewall, or name of the tire style.
 For this reason, law enforcement officers at roadside winter tire checks rely on additional information to differentiate tires intended for use on winter roads.